SKoreans, Russians returned days after boat drifts to NKorea

-SEOUL, South Korea (AP) — Two South Koreans and 15 Russians returned to South Korea on Sunday, about 10 days after their boat drifted into North Korean waters, Seoul officials said.
+SEOUL, South Korea (AP) — Two South Koreans and 15 Russians returned to South Korea on Sunday, following 10 days of detention in North Korea after their fishing boat drifted into North Korean waters, officials said.

-The crew members were aboard a Russia-flagged fishing boat when it was detained by North Korea on July 17.
-The ship had been on its way to Russia after leaving South Korea’s eastern Sokcho port.
+The crew members were aboard a Russia-flagged fishing boat when it was detained by North Korea on July 17 after leaving South Korea’s eastern Sokcho port a day earlier.

-Seoul’s Unification Ministry said in a statement the crew arrived aboard the same boat at Sokcho port on Sunday, a day after they left the North’s Wonsan port.
-Details of how they were detained, treated and repatriated were still unclear as the ministry said North Korea hasn’t informed South Korea of its decision to release the crew.
+Seoul’s Unification Ministry said in a statement the crew arrived aboard the same boat at Sokcho on Sunday, a day after they left the North’s Wonsan port.

+Seoul officials did not immediately explain how they were detained, treated and repatriated, saying North Korea hasn’t informed South Korea of its decision to release the crew.
 The ministry said it learned of the boat’s departure from Wonsan on Saturday through various channels that it refused to disclose.

 The ministry statement said it “positively” assessed the North’s repatriation of the crew members.